CtrlK

 Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-This is an excellent skill description that is highly specific, includes comprehensive trigger terms, clearly answers both what and when, and proactively distinguishes itself from a closely related skill.
-The explicit SDK path references and the differentiation clause ('Use `deepgram-python-voice-agent` when you want to run an agent interactively, this skill to PERSIST/LIST agent configs') are particularly strong.
-The description is dense but informative without unnecessary fluff.
+This is an excellent skill description that is highly specific, includes comprehensive trigger terms, clearly answers both what and when, and proactively distinguishes itself from a related skill.
+The description is dense but informative, covering the full scope of Deepgram Management API resources with concrete SDK paths and natural user-facing keywords.

 DimensionReasoningScore